WebReflection/wru/README.md

   * **easy**, probably the easiest way to test JS code out there thanks to its simplified API: `test`, `assert`, and `async` ... you already remember "*all of them*", isn't it?
   * **unobtrusive**, everything that could possibly change in such dynamic environment as JS is, is "*sandboxed*" inside the *wru closure*.
 This means no matter how "*nasty*" your code is, *wru* won't pollute or change the global environment, neither it will rely in native *constructor.prototypes* changes (`Array.prototype.push = ...` ? not a problem!)
   * **cursor included in both web and console** ... you gonna realize how much "[THE CURSOR](http://www.3site.eu/cursor/)" is important, specially to understand if your test is **stuck** or simply "*waiting for*" ... cursor is working in both Unix and OSX consoles
-  * **tiny**, even if it's not important in Unit Tests world, *wru* fits into about 2Kb (1.2Kb *minzpped*) which means not much to fix or change here, just a simple and reliable framework for your tests
+  * **tiny**, even if it's not important in Unit Tests world, *wru* fits into about 2Kb (1.2Kb *minzpped*) which means not much to fix or change here, just a simple, reliable, and essential framework for your tests
   * **under your control**, since there is absolutely *no magic* behind *wru* code.
 You assert what you want, you async what you need, you describe what's needed, and you are *ready to go* in less than 5 minutes

 If you can't believe it check [html](https://github.com/WebReflection/wru/blob/master/test/test.html), [node.js](https://github.com/WebReflection/wru/blob/master/test/testnode.js), or [Rhino](https://github.com/WebReflection/wru/blob/master/test/testrhino.js) test and see how *wru* does work ;-)